mtsknn/AutoHotkey/README.md

      right click on a file
      and select "Create shortcut."
    - To open the folder,
-     press <kbd>Ctrl</kbd> + <kbd>r</kbd>,
+     press <kbd>Ctrl</kbd> + <kbd>R</kbd>,
      paste the above path to the Run window, and press <kbd>Enter</kbd>.
-   - You could probably put the scripts straight to the `Startup` folder, i.e. it might not be necessary to create shortcuts of them.
+   - You could also probably put the scripts straight to the `Startup` folder.
+     Then you wouldn't need to create shortcuts for them.

-6. Bonus points if you modify the scripts to your liking.
+Bonus points if you modify the scripts to your liking!

 ## Remarks

+### `#SingleInstance` directive

 The [`#SingleInstance` directive](https://lexikos.github.io/v2/docs/commands/_SingleInstance.htm)
 is used in every script.
 It allows only a single instance of a script to be running, so that running a script that is already running makes the new instance replace the old instance automatically.

+### Why AutoHotkey v2 instead of v1

+Because it's so much better.
+More details coming some day.

 ## License